MrMilitaryMech/MrMilitaryMech/README.md

 14. Super Encoder [Beta] - Goes through ~12 different encoding methods for one thing.
 Hard to decode.
 15. Video to gif [Complete] - Simple, Video to Gif.
 16. YT Downloader [Complete] - Just downloads youtube videos.

+## More about me
+I know you weren't asking so shut up.

 <!---
 MrMilitaryMech/MrMilitaryMech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.